-If you're creating an email campaign about your product or service, ask yourself about the intent.
-Is it designed to convert a lead into a customer, or is it to enhance a customer's experience or interest them in a complimentary item?
+Ask yourself about the intent if you’re creating an email campaign about your product or service.
+Is it designed to convert a lead into a customer, or is it to enhance a customer’s experience or interest them in a complimentary item?

 There are times that you want to specifically include one group and exclude another group.
 Why send a sales message to someone who already made a purchase?

 You can’t be specific without a good segmentation strategy.